THE MIDSOUTH COMPUTATIONAL BIOLOGY AND BIOINFORMATICS SOCIETY (MCBIOS)

 Section 1.
 Annual Meeting.

 The Society membership shall meet annually at a place and time designated by the Board of Directors.
-The Board of Directors may also call special meetings of the membership.
+The Board of Directors may also call Special Meetings of the membership.

 Section 2.
 Notice of Meetings.

 The President shall notify members of Annual Meetings and Special Meetings of the membership as a whole, indicating the place and time of the meeting and, in case of a Special Meeting, the purpose for which the meeting is called.
-Notice of an Annual or Special Meetings shall be distributed not less than ten or more than 60 days before the date of the meeting; provided that the Board may tentatively schedule the date, place and time of the Annual Meeting, and provide notice thereof, more than 60 days before the date of the meeting.
+Notice of an Annual or Special Meeting shall be distributed not less than ten or more than 60 days before the date of the meeting, provided that the Board may tentatively schedule the date, place and time of the Annual Meeting, and provide notice thereof, more than 60 days before the date of the meeting.

 Section 3.
 Quorum.

 Section 4.
-Voting by Regular Members.
+Voting by Members.

 Section 5.
 No Proxy Voting.